shogun-toolbox/shogun-data/README.md

 new commits to `shogun-date`, you need to commit the new revision to the `shogun` repository:

-   `cd data && git checkout master && cd ..`
+   `cd data && git fetch && git rebase && cd ..`
    `git add data && git commit -m "updating revision of data submodule"`